xgrommx/monad.js/README.md

 }()));
 ```

 In either case, `x` gets wrapped before anything else touches it.
 Monad.js does the latter under the hood for two reasons.
-1) Monad.js is a monad generator, it's supposed to take raw input and generate something cool.
+1) Monad.js is a monad generator.
+It's supposed to take raw input and generate something cool.
 2) This way you don't have to worry about really understanding the subtleties of monads while you use Monad.js.
 Instead, you can just pass any function you want into the monad generator and have it work.